Skip to main content

 Several key hormones act as the primary conductors of your nightly sleep symphony.
 Their balance and rhythm are paramount for achieving restorative rest, particularly the REM stage.

 First, there is cortisol, often called the “stress hormone.”
 A more accurate description is the “alertness hormone.”
 Its levels are meant to be highest in the morning, providing the energy and focus to start your day.
-Throughout the day, levels should gradually decline, reaching their lowest point in the middle of the night to allow for deep, uninterrupted sleep.
-If cortisol levels remain elevated at night, often due to chronic stress, your body stays in a state of high alert.
-This physiological state is fundamentally incompatible with the deep relaxation required for entering and sustaining REM sleep.
+Throughout the day, cortisol levels should gradually decline, reaching their lowest point in the middle of the night to allow for deep, uninterrupted sleep.

 Working in a delicate balance with cortisol is progesterone.
-In both men and women, though more dominant in the female hormonal landscape, has a calming, sleep-promoting effect.
+In both men and women, though more dominant in the female hormonal landscape, progesterone has a calming, sleep-promoting effect.
 It interacts with GABA receptors in the brain, which are the same receptors targeted by sedative medications.

 Progesterone helps to quiet the nervous system, reduce anxiety, and facilitate the transition into sleep.
 A decline in progesterone can leave the nervous system in a more excitable state, leading to difficulty falling asleep and frequent awakenings that fragment REM sleep.

 Finally, estrogen plays a crucial role in sleep regulation.
 It aids in maintaining a stable body temperature during sleep and influences the activity of key neurotransmitters like serotonin and acetylcholine, which are directly involved in triggering REM sleep.
 When estrogen levels fluctuate or decline, as they do during perimenopause, this delicate neurochemical balance is disturbed.
-This can manifest as or that jolt you awake, directly interrupting the REM cycle and preventing your brain from completing its essential nightly tasks.

 Intermediate